JulianGan/country-clicker/my-app/README.md

 Issues and pull requests are welcome.
 Feel free to add features like:

 - Country search/filter
-- Persistent counters per user (backend or cloud sync)
+- Persistent counters per user
 - Leaderboards

----

-## 📄 License

-MIT License © 2025 Your Name